kavyashreesiri/Information_Vis-HW9/README.md

       Storytelling elements:
         Checking the Sort values button will sort the bars in ascending order of H1-B petitions alongwith the worksites.
         Select the year of interest and sort the bars.
-      Analysis:Top 5 states remained in the same position with respect count of H1-B petitions filed.
+      'Analysis:'Top 5 states remained in the same position with respect count of H1-B petitions filed.
       California,Texas,Illions,New Jersy,Massachusetts are the states with highest numbe rof H-1B Visa applications.
+      In 2014, the H1-B cap was 65,000.In 2016,it was increased to 110,000 per year.
-      Interactive elements employed:
+      'Interactive elements employed:'
       Tooltip, Highlighting,selecting and sorting in asceding order